HenryBuckinson/IT_park_final_project/README.md

 Additional: Mongock, Actuator, Swagger

 Project consist of two modules.
-The first moudle - bisness logic (port:8080), the second - logger (port:8085).
+The first moudle - business logic (port:8080), the second - logger (port:8085).
 The launch of the second module is at the discretion of the user.

 Application allow you to add, delete, change notes, and switch thier status.